We believe in the power of communities telling their own stories, and building their own solutions together.

 Latest Posts

-The Steinman Institute is focusing its efforts first in the community LNP has called home for nearly 230 years – Lancaster County.
+The Steinman Institute is focusing its efforts first in the community LNP has called home for nearly 230 years – Lancaster County, as well as the surrounding counties.

 Lancaster will be a laboratory for how robust local media plus education and engagement can result in a sustainable news models and improved civic engagement.
 It will be recording research, innovations and results to inform expansion within Central Pennsylvania and beyond.